kazymovae/jumpstart-bot-tutorial-2022/README.md

 - Make a longer title.
 Above line ~67, add a `title_middle_part` that picks another random line from `beginners` or `enders` (up to you).
 - Advanced: Use the splitTitles() function on two different .txt files.
 Mash together a random item from the first .txt file with a random item from the second .txt file.
 - Very advanced: Some parts of this code are repetitive.
 Use a `for` loop in the part of the script that picks a random item from `beginners` and `enders` and stitches it together, lines ~61-70.
 Or you could make a new function.
 - Very advanced: In the `splitTitles()` function, split titles into thirds instead of halves (starting at line ~38).
 Make another list called `middle_list` (involves some math and finagling to replace `midpoint`.)
-Then find a way to pick a random item from your list of middle parts, and work that into your tweet.
+Then find a way to pick a random item from your list of middle parts, and work that into your post.

 ## Commit & push your changes with Git